 The health and wellness advantages of working from home are pretty intuitive.

 For a start, there’s less stress.
-You’ve taken away the intense stress of commuting (see our blog on the health effects of long commutes).
+You’ve taken away the intense stress of commuting.
 For employees who are parents or carers, you’ve also removed the related stress of trying to fit the whole family around the commute, for example, rushing the kids out the door at 7am to do early school drop off before facing the peak hour traffic.

 Working from home opens up an employee’s day, and allows for a much greater fluidity and a more natural flow of work and home responsibilities.